dive2Pro/roam-types/README.md

 - **Async API** (`data.async.q()`, `data.async.pull()`) - Promise-based (recommended for new extensions)
 - **Fast API** (`data.fast.q()`) - Read-only, faster performance (~33% faster)
 - **Backend API** (`data.backend.q()`) - Runs against backend (off-thread)

+### Extension API Features

+#### Settings API

+The Settings API is scoped to your extension, ensuring no conflicts with other extensions:

+- Settings are persisted across devices
+- Use `settings.get(key)` to retrieve a setting value
+- Use `settings.set(key, value)` to set a setting value
+- Use `settings.getAll()` to get all settings as an object
+- Use `settings.panel.create(config)` to create a settings panel

+**Important:** Setting IDs must be non-empty strings and cannot contain ".", "#", "$", "[", or "]".

+#### Command Palette API

+The Command Palette API allows you to add commands that are associated with your extension:

+- Commands are automatically grouped by extension (e.g., in the Hotkeys window)
+- Commands are automatically cleaned up when the extension is unloaded
+- No need to call `removeCommand` in `onunload` - unlike `roamAlphaAPI.ui.commandPalette`
+- Same API signature as `window.roamAlphaAPI.ui.commandPalette.addCommand`

+**Migration from roamAlphaAPI:**

+If you're migrating from `window.roamAlphaAPI.ui.commandPalette.addCommand`, simply replace it with `extensionAPI.ui.commandPalette.addCommand`.
+The commands will now be associated with your extension and automatically cleaned up on unload.